And He has Shaken - Not Stirred- the Touch Screen Industry.

 But by using optical bond the designer results in a win-win situation.

 Wanna shake up your own sensor design?
-Get your free trial of SENSE and explore hundreds of what-if scenarios in a few clicks!
+Get your SENSE trial and explore hundreds of what-if scenarios in a few clicks!